marijuana, weed, dope, pot, grass, ganga, gunja, mull, doobie, mary jane, bud, hash, bhang, skunk, head, hydro, chronic, yarndi, bush

 Due to the lengthy storage of cannabis in the system, positive test results may indicate recent use rather than impairment.
 This is particularly important when considering random driver and workplace testing for cannabis.

 Long term effects

-Ongoing heavy use may:
+Ongoing heavy use may increase the risk of:

-- lead to mental health effects
+- experiencing negative mental health effects.

 Cannabis and driving